cozy-labs/import-from-google/README.md

 ## Contribute with Transifex

+Transifex is a service that helps project internationalization.
+If you want to translate this application, you can do it from the website: https://www.transifex.com/cozy/cozy-import-from-google/.

-Transifex can be used the same way as git.
+Transifex can also be used the same way as git.
 It can push or pull translations.
-The config file in the .tx repository configure the way Transifex is working : it will get the json files from the locales repository.
+The config file in the .tx repository configure the way Transifex is working: it will get the json files from the locales repository.
 If you want to learn more about how to use this tool, I'll invite you to check [this](http://docs.transifex.com/introduction/) tutorial.

 ## Community